AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-03-24-behind-vllm-serve.md

 Jackpot!
 Everything is here: the kv cache, the scheduler, the GPU and CPU blocks, etc. If you look at the methods there are even decoding steps and incoming request management!
 This is indeed the core of vLLM V1 engine.
 There is just one more minor question...

 What does this all mean?

 ## Cracking open vLLM engine's optimizations

+### The problem with naïve KV cache management

+In my [previous post]({{ site.url }}/peeks/llm-inference-engines-servers/), I explained how LLM inference is computation-bound.
+In details, it consists of two phases:
+- Prefill-phase (*Prompt processing*): Compute Q, K, V matrices for each token in the prompt.
+This phase is **compute-bound**.
+However, computations here can be run in parallel, because all tokens are known, so it is usually fast.

+*e.g. it is the time before the first token appears in ChatGPT*.
+- Decoding phase (*Generation*): Generate tokens one by one from the prompt, hence this phase is sequential.
+Computations cannot be run in parallel and K, V matrices for each new token shall be cached to avoid recomputing them at every step.
+The bottleneck here is managing the linear growth of KV cache with sequence length, hence it is a **memory-bound** process.
+This phase is usually much slower.

+*e.g. it is the time from when the first token appears until the answer is complete*

+Because the decoding phase usually dominates latency, we often summarize LLM inference as **memory-bound**.

+Managing the KV cache is the key issue here.
+First, as a rule of thumb, model weights take ~60% of GPU memory, and the KV cache ~30%, leaving ~10% for computations during decoding.
+A naïve implementation would always allocate the maximum memory available, regardless of the sequence length.
+Since most tensor processing frameworks require tensors to be stored in contiguous memory, older serving frameworks would allocate a contiguous chunk of GPU memory for caching.
+It would typically be the largest possible size, which is the context window of the model.
+Context windows went from 2048 tokens at first in open-source LLM, to up to [10 million with Llama 4](https://ai.meta.com/blog/llama-4-multimodal-intelligence/#:~:text=Llama%204%20Scout%20offers%20an%20industry%2Dleading%20context%20window%20of%2010M) now.
+So, this method scales poorly.
+Then, sequence lengths are not known in advance.
+Hence, allocating a huge chunk of memory for a request that will eventually use just a small fraction of it is highly inefficient, as a large part will remain unused, *and* unavailable to other incoming sequences.
+Pre-allocation is not suited for the dynamic nature of decoding.
+Finally, LLMs do not generate one sequence only.
+It might be surprising, because you only see one answer in the end, but LLMs use decoding algorithms like beam search, which run several decoding in parallel, resulting in multiple output sequences.
+These sequences may often include the same first tokens until they diverge.
+In older frameworks, the matrices for these common tokens would be cached several times in different places, because they would have to be stored in contiguous memory space.

+To tackle this issue, vLLM introduces **PagedAttention**, in addition with a **near-zero waste KV cache manager**, and an **efficient sequence scheduler**.

+### vLLM's KV cache manager

+Instead of pre-allocating one large contiguous chunk of memory, vLLM's KV cache manager splits it in small contiguous memory blocks.
+These are fixed-size but not necessarily contiguous.
+A block shall be small enough that it would waste only a tiny fraction of memory if unused, yet large enough to hold at least one semantically meaningful item.
+The smallest item is a (K, V) pair for one token, so a block may hold at least one pair, hence we could say blocks are *token-granular*.
+The engine allocates blocks dynamically as the sequence grows.
+However, this approach alone would not enable sharing of token matrices between multiple sequences during decoding, nor would it suit traditional tensor-processing frameworks expecting one big contiguous tensor.
+The core idea behind vLLM's KV cache manager is to use *logical* blocks that map to *physical* ones.
+This is inspired by virtual memory in operating systems.
+Distinct logical blocks can point to the same physical blocks to enable sharing.
+Tensor-processing frameworks would also perceive logical blocks as one large contiguous tensor.
+To make it work, the engine must maintain a *mapping table* to keep track of block references for each sequence.
+Much like how a Spark driver would keep track of which executor holds which RDD partition of a dataset, across a distributed system.
+This logical-to-physical mapping is the key idea of vLLM.
+It enables the KV cache to grow dynamically, without pre-allocating physical memory, and to share matrices across multiple sequences during decoding.
+Virtual blocks may be pre-allocated, but not take any actual space on GPU, until physical blocks are allocated and mapped by the engine.

+### PagedAttention

+PagedAttention is the algorithm that derives from the block memory-management approach.
+Instead of computing the sum of value vectors $V$, weighted by attention scores for every new token, it first computes the attention scores at block-level, and then computes the weighted sum to get the final output.

+### Continuous batching